 NDTC is putting the tools needed to start, run and win campaigns in the hands of Democratic candidates up and down the ballot.
-NDTC’s free, online campaign school is one way to change Democrats’ prospects and win elections in 2018 and beyond.
+NDTC’s free, online campaign school is one way to change Democrats’ prospects and win elections both now and in the future.

 How does it work?

 NDTC offers every Democratic candidate across the country access to free online campaign training.
 While every race is unique, the strategies and tactics available to them are not.
 Our online training school is available 24/7 and teaches candidates how to customize and adapt what they learn to win their local race.

 Can I take your training if I am not sure about running?

 Yes!
 You do not have to be fully committed to running for office to take our training.
 You can check out our introductory course “So You Think You Want to Run?” to help you decide if this is the right time for you to run for office.

 NDTC’s courses cover every aspect of a campaign: field, fundraising, media and management.
 The interactive, online courses each take about 45-60 minutes to complete and include a series of short videos, readings and links to resources.
 Additionally, every class includes specific takeaways for a campaign to use immediately.
 These include downloads, templates and examples of plans, worksheets and more.
 Candidates are encouraged to post or email questions directly.
 NDTC places and emphasis on self-reliance, relationship building, making data-driven decisions and crafting a plan to meet the goals needed to win.